Hungry I

-The hungry i was a nightclub in San Francisco, California, originally located in the North Beach neighborhood.
+The Hungry I (stylized as hungry i) was a nightclub in San Francisco, California, originally located in the North Beach neighborhood.
 It played a major role in the history of stand-up comedy in the United States.
 It was launched by Eric "Big Daddy" Nord, who sold it to Enrico Banducci in 1951.
 The club moved to Ghirardelli Square in 1967 and operated mostly as a rock music venue until it closed in 1970.

 The name of the nightclub was reused later as a strip club in San Francisco, from the late 1960s until 2019.

 Name

+Artist Mark Adams said in a 1983 interview about his design of the interior of the club: